rasmuslos/ShelfPlayer/README.md

 #  ShelfPlayer

-ShelfPlayer is a beautifully designed audio player for Audiobookshelf that feels right at home on iOS 17.
+ShelfPlayer is a sleek and modern Audiobookshelf client, specifically designed for audiobooks, podcasts and iOS, as well as iPadOS.
+Due to its design, snappy interface and deep integration it feels right at home on any supported device.

+## Features:

+- Explore your Audiobooks, Podcasts, Episodes, Authors & Series: Use the beautiful UI to rediscover your favorite content
+- Download audiobooks & episodes and listen to them on the go: The app is designed to work as well offline as if you were at home
+- Sleep timer: Set a sleep timer to automatically stop playback, even at the end of the current chapter
+- Siri integration: Use Siri to play your audiobooks or podcast episodes
+- Custom playback speed: Customize the playback speed
+- Automatic downloads & notifications: Download new episodes automatically in the background

 ## Download

 <a href="https://apps.apple.com/app/shelfplayer/id6475221163?itsct=apps_box_badge&amp;itscg=30200" style="display: inline-block; overflow: hidden; border-radius: 13px; width: 250px; height: 83px;"><img src="https://tools.applemediaservices.com/api/badges/download-on-the-app-store/black/en-us?size=250x83&amp;releaseDate=1710288000" alt="Download on the App Store" style="border-radius: 13px; width: 250px; height: 83px;"></a>

-## Features

-- Beautiful design
-- Explore your Audiobooks, Podcasts, Episodes, Authors & Series
-- Download audiobooks & episodes and listen to them on the go
-- Sleep timer (custom time or until end of chapter)
-- Siri integration
-- Custom playback speed
-- Automatic downloads & notifications
-- CarPlay integration (only downloads for now)

 ## Roadmap